Bill Hocker | Mar 23, 2022

 NVR 12/19/18: Napa Supervisors surprised by deluge of comments on family farm woes and winery rules

-Save the Family Farm on Change.org
+Save the Family Farms on Change.org

-Save the Family Farm Committee statement
+Save the Family Farms Committee statement

 At the Strategic Plan hearing before the BOS on 12/19/18 several people got up to describe how difficult it was as for small winemakers to survive: those vintners that had a small number of acres of vines that they processed at a custom crush facility or in their barn, but had no means, in an age of consolidated distributers needing large quantities, of actually selling the wine other than inviting people to their farm.
 The cost of getting a use permit for a winery, a multi-year process at the County, and the cost of actually building a commercial winery was way beyond their means.

 .
 Apparently there are many winemakers out there that have been operating completely off the grid of official county statistics for some time.

 database of 1100 Napa commercial wine makers, most of which he has visited and written excellent reviews about.

 which turned out to be a much more widespread than first thought.
 The emphasis on the plight of the small family winemakers, operating without a winery permit and depending on "home" tours and tasting to sell their product may be just as big.
 And now that the County is cracking down on winery non-compliance with a deadline of 3/29/19 for wineries to register to recognize the conditions of their use permits, the many sub-permit wine makers may be getting nervous.

 It seems unlikely that the County doesn't know about number of commercial wineries documented in the Napa Wine Project, regardless the Supes surprise as the small winemakers are coming forward.
-But is probably safe to say that the impact of those wine makers on their neighborhoods and on the metrics of traffic generation and housing need have thus far been ignorable.
+But it is probably safe to say that the impact of those wine makers on their neighborhoods and on the metrics of traffic generation and housing need have thus far been ignorable.
 Until now.

 , not really small by Napa standards.
-And the 25 visitors every day is 4 times the median visitation in remote areas and would present a noticeable commercial presence in remote rural neighborhoods.
+And the 25 visitors every day is 4 times the median visitation in remote areas and would present a noticeable commercial presence in most rural (or urban!) neighborhoods.

 of my own.
 The overriding considerations were that such small wineries have minimal impacts and that they not be expandable - that they are meant to allow a proof of concept for budding winemakers and an authentic tasting experience for a limited number of aficionados.
 If the wine maker wishes to expand, it is time to move additional production and visitation out of the hills.
 The most important aspect of the proposal was that the permit is given to the owner of the land.
 If the owner left the land, the permit ended.
 And that it be the only type of winery allowed in the watersheds going forward, so that these permits are not simply a cheap and easy way to start a large event center project.
 Protecting the watersheds from corporate and plutocratic overdevelopment is the goal.
-And Limiting big money development of the watersheds means that the properties that are available are less expensive for small family farms.
+And prohibiting tourism development of the watersheds means that the properties that are available are less expensive for small family farms.
 It is a workable proposal for just the vintners that are coming forward now.

-in each of the municipalities specifically to sell the county's small labels, with a boutique or stall for each of the winemakers.
+in each of the municipalities specifically to sell the county's small labels, with a boutique stall for each of the winemakers.
 The TOT would be used to subsidize, or pay entirely, for the cost of rent on the stalls.
 The marketing of wine by dragging ever more visitors into the rural areas of the County is not a sustainable approach - in terms of protecting that rural character or of dealing with the VMT issues of climate change and global tourism.
 But small family farms are sustainable - if they remain small family farms.